 Hi!
 My name is Kerrie and my sweet furry friend is Maggie.
 Maggie absolutely loves tennis balls, especially fetching tennis balls at the lake.
 She could jump off our boat and swim to grab the tennis ball all day!
 She even rolls the ball into the water herself and then jumps in after it, which is so much fun to watch!
-At home, Maggie mostly likes to look out our front door and keep watch on the neighborhood, though, honestly, she does fall asleep there a lot.😉 Getting belly rubs and playing with friends are also some of Maggie’s favorite things, which makes Maggie love when she is going “work” at a pet therapy opportunity!
+At home, Maggie mostly likes to look out our front door and keep watch on the neighborhood, though, honestly, she does fall asleep there a lot.?
+Getting belly rubs and playing with friends are also some of Maggie’s favorite things, which makes Maggie love when she is going to “work” at a pet therapy opportunity!

 La Tasha & Rusty